dtaht/wtbb/README.md

 # Possible implementation Tricks

-cmsg SO_TIMESTAMP
+* cmsg SO_TIMESTAMP
-SO_PACING
+* Also SO_PACING
-map the linux time page on top of itself to get kernel timestamps dynamically ringbuffer I/O (uring) packet exits and drops from the interface /sys/class/net/device
+* map the linux time page on top of itself to get kernel timestamps dynamically
+* ringbuffer I/O (uring)
+* packet exits and drops from the interface /sys/class/net/device

 # futures

-override TCP's congestion window
+* override TCP's congestion window?

-pacing
+* pacing